autotraderuk/at-ng-analytics/README.md

 ]
 ```

+The name field is used as a key when passing user properties to the angulartics library so if the angulartics plugin you are using requires certain naming conventions you should bear this in mind when choosing your dimension names.

-The `id` field should relate to the custom dimension id you are using in GA.
+If you are using the GA plugin and have enabled index identified custom dimensions the `id` field should relate to the custom dimension id you are using in GA.
 So `"id" : 1` will be sent as `dimension1`.

 #### Pages Config